penumbra-zone/penumbra/docs/protocol/src/ibc.md

 * `Acknowledgement`

-These datagrams are implemented as protocol buffers, with the enclosing `IBCAction` type using profobuf's `OneOf` directive to encapsulate all possible IBC datagram types.
+These datagrams are implemented as protocol buffers, with the enclosing `IBCAction` type using protobuf's `OneOf` directive to encapsulate all possible IBC datagram types.

 # Transfers into Penumbra